lisaengineeringteam/homeassistantfrontend/gallery/src/pages/concepts/home.markdown

 title: Home
 ---

-# Welcome to Home Assistant Design
+# Welcome to Third Eye Design

-This portal aims to aid designers and developers on improving the Home Assistant interface.
+This portal aims to aid designers and developers on improving the Third Eye interface.
 It consists of working code, resources and guidelines.

-## Home Assistant interface
+## Third Eye interface
-The Home Assistant frontend allows users to browse and control the state of their home, manage their automations and configure integrations.
+The Third Eye frontend allows users to browse and control the state of their home, manage their automations and configure integrations.
 The frontend is designed as a mobile-first experience.
 It is a progressive web application and offers an app-like experience to our users.
-The Home Assistant frontend needs to be fast.
+The Third Eye frontend needs to be fast.
 But it also needs to work on a wide range of old devices.

 ### Material Design
-The Home Assistant interface is based on Material Design.
+The Third Eye interface is based on Material Design.
 It's a design system created by Google to quickly build high-quality digital experiences.
-Components and guidelines that are custom made for Home Assistant are documented on this portal.
+Components and guidelines that are custom made for Third Eye are documented on this portal.
 For all other components check <a href="https://material.io" rel="noopener noreferrer" target="_blank">material.io</a>.

 ## Designers
 We want to make it as easy for designers to contribute as it is for developers.
 There’s a lot a designer can contribute to: